openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/PerformanceAnalysisKit/cj-apis-hi_tracemeter.md

 API sample code usage instructions:

-- If the sample code's first line contains a `// index.cj` comment, it indicates the example can be compiled and run in the "index.cj" file of a Cangjie template project.
+- If the first line of sample code contains a `// index.cj` comment, it indicates the example can be compiled and run in the "index.cj" file of a Cangjie template project.
-- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-app-ability-ui_ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

 For details about the sample project and configuration template, refer to [Cangjie Sample Code Instructions](../../cj-development-intro.md#cangjie-sample-code-instructions).